GP Systems of Choice

 The Clinical Commissioning Group (CCG) places the order on their behalf, and the government will pay for most of the essential parts (Lot 1), and the CCG or practice will need to pay for any additional features (Lots 2 and 3).

 GPSoC is split into 3 different sections or Lots.
 Each Lot provides different types of service.

 Connecting GP IT systems

-GPSoC is working to make different IT systems share information and work together through an 'interface mechanism'.
-Delivery has been split into two parts:
+GPSoC is working to enable different IT systems to share data and work together, through two models.